hirenbioinfo/Oxford-nanopore-data-analysis/README.md

-Nanopore raw reads to final assembly with command line tools
+Nanopore raw reads to final assembly and annotation with command line tools

 This tutorial demonstrates how we can use oxford nanopore sequence reads to assemble a bacterial genome, including error correcting the assembly with short Illumina reads and genome circularization.